k1empka/nvim-astronvim/README.md

 ## 🛠️ Installation

 1. Install `GO`
-2. Clone this repository to `~/.config/nvim`
+2. Install unzip
-3. Install unzip
+3. Clone this repository to `~/.config/nvim/lua/user`

 #### Make a backup of your current nvim and shared folder